Get results. Guaranteed.

 Whitley: Detroit LSAT course instructor

-...the dark.
+...and aren't left to grope around in the dark.
 It's important for me to understand the way the student's mind works.
 If they are having trouble understanding a problem, I do my best to have to walk through the processes they are trying out.
 Once I understand how the student sees the problem I can identify what tool they need to fix it.
-I have had some amazing teachers in my academic career and they really made the difference for me.
-I...
+I have had some amazing teachers in my academic career and they...

 Education & Certification